 This breakfast might look intense but we promise it’s quick and easy.
 We suggest asking the kids to join in to decorate.

 - 1 can refrigerated cinnamon rolls with icing

 Heat oven to 400°F. Spray large cookie sheet with cooking spray.
 Separate dough into 8 rolls.
 Use kitchen scissors or knife to cut each roll into 4 pieces.
-Shape each piece into small ball and place on cookie sheet.
+Shape each piece into a small ball and place it on the cookie sheet.
 Place 10 balls in a single layer, clustered and touching together to form a round disk shape.
 Continue with a formation of 8 balls, then 6 balls, then 4 balls, 3 balls and finally a single ball.
 There will be a total of 6 disks, which will form the layers of the tree after baking.
 Bake 8 to 10 minutes or until browned.
-Cool on cookie sheet 2 minutes.
-Meanwhile, transfer icing to microwavable liquid measuring cup.
+Cool on cookie sheet for 2 minutes.
+Meanwhile, transfer icing to a microwavable liquid measuring cup.
 Microwave uncovered on High 10 to 15 seconds or until pourable.
-Use large, flat spatula to transfer largest disk to serving platter or cake plate.
-Drizzle with small amount of icing, then top with next largest disk.
-Drizzle with small amount of icing.
-Continue with remaining disks, ending with single ball.
-Drizzle remaining icing over tree.
+Use a large, flat spatula to transfer the largest disk to serving platter or cake plate.
+Drizzle with a small amount of icing, then top with next largest disk.
+Drizzle with a small amount of icing.
+Continue with remaining disks, ending with a single ball.
+Drizzle remaining icing over the tree.
 After drizzling, immediately sprinkle with colored sugar.
 Recipe via Pillsbury.com

 Candy Cane Cocoa